-- a 15 minute TWA exposure that should not be exceeded at any time during a work day. - 4 REL TWA: expressed as a time-weighted average is a recommended exposure limit for an 8 or 10-hour time-weighted average exposure and/or ceiling. - REL STEL: a 15 minute TWA exposure that should not be exceeded at any time during a workday.
-5 - 6 IDLH: to ensure that a worker can escape from an exposure condition that is likely to cause death or immediate or delayed permanent adverse health effects or prevent escape from the environment. - AEGL-1 is the airborne concentration (expressed as ppm or mg/m3) of a substance above which it is predicted that the gen-7 eral population, including susceptible individuals, could experience notable discomfort, irritation, or certain asymptomatic nonsensory effects.
-However, the effects are not disabling and are transient and reversible upon cessation of exposure.

-AEGL-2 is the airborne concentration (expressed as ppm or mg/m3) of a substance above which it is predicted that the general population, including susceptible individuals, could experience irreversible or other serious, long-lasting adverse health effects or an impaired ability to escape.

-AEGL-3 is the airborne concentration (expressed as ppm or mg/m3) of a substance above which it is predicted that the general population, including susceptible individuals, could experience life-threatening adverse health effects or death.

-8 For occupational exposure limits (OELs) for European countries, refer to EIGA's SDS 100 for phosphine at www.eiga.eu.
+- 1 NR: Not recommended due to insufficient data - 2 PEL TWA: expressed as a time-weighted average is the concentration of a substance to which most workers can be exposed without adverse effects averaged over a normal 8 hours workday or a 40-hour workweek. - 3 TLV TWA: expressed as a time-weighted average is the concentration of a substance to which most workers can be exposed without adverse effects. - 4 TLV STEL: a 15 minute TWA exposure that should not be exceeded at any time during a work day. - 5 REL TWA: expressed as a time-weighted average is a recommended exposure limit for an 8 or 10-hour time-weighted average exposure and/or ceiling. - 6 REL STEL: a 15 minute TWA exposure that should not be exceeded at any time during a workday. - 7 IDLH: to ensure that a worker can escape from an exposure condition that is likely to cause death or immediate or delayed permanent adverse health effects or prevent escape from the environment. - 8 AEGL-1 is the airborne concentration (expressed as ppm or mg/m3) of a substance above which it is predicted that the general population, including susceptible individuals, could experience notable discomfort, irritation, or certain asymptomatic nonsensory effects.
+However, the effects are not disabling and are transient and reversible upon cessation of exposure. - AEGL-2 is the airborne concentration (expressed as ppm or mg/m3) of a substance above which it is predicted that the general population, including susceptible individuals, could experience irreversible or other serious, long-lasting adverse health effects or an impaired ability to escape. - AEGL-3 is the airborne concentration (expressed as ppm or mg/m3) of a substance above which it is predicted that the general population, including susceptible individuals, could experience life-threatening adverse health effects or death. - 9 For occupational exposure limits (OELs) for European countries, refer to EIGA's SDS 100 for phosphine at www.eiga.eu.